St Mark's Basilica skip-the-line tickets

 10–30 mins

-✅ Ticket queues at both sites
+✅ Ticket queue at both sites

 Entry to both + audio guides + guided tour of both landmarks, depending on the experience chosen